flocko-motion/CurvatureEnhancedMeshSimplification/README.md

 # 3MF Curvature Enhanced Mesh Simplification

+IN DEVELOPMENT

+This project is currently not runnable - it's under heavy development and will be fully functional around 2021-02.

 Mesh optimization for 3MF files as a webservice.

 The method presented is an iterative edge contraction algorithm based on the work of Garland and Heckberts